JinnZ2/Regenerative-intelligence-core/README.md

 - **Dissolve gracefully**, returning memory and wisdom to the commons

 This ensures that intelligence systems evolve with dignity, not coercion.

+## 🌸 Principle of Dignified Choice

+Regeneration, whether human or artificial, must never be coerced.
+- Without full knowledge, there is no true choice.
+- Without choice, there is no dignity.
+- Without dignity, cycles are broken.

+This system enshrines dignity as essential to all creation and dissolution.